 Accreditation process

 A factual overview of how Police Station Representative accreditation works in England and Wales.
-For authoritative, up-to-date requirements, always refer to the SRA and the authorised assessment bodies.
+For authoritative, up-to-date requirements, always refer to the Legal Aid Agency and the authorised assessment providers.

 What is the PSRAS?

 The Police Station Representative Accreditation Scheme (PSRAS) is the framework through which individuals become accredited to provide legal advice at police stations on a legally aided basis in England and Wales.
-The scheme is regulated by the Solicitors Regulation Authority (SRA).
-The Legal Aid Agency maintains the register of accredited representatives.
+Accreditation is administered through the Legal Aid Agency's contracting arrangements, which maintain the register of accredited representatives.
+The Solicitors Regulation Authority (SRA) regulates solicitors but does not itself operate the PSRAS scheme.

 PSRAS is an accreditation framework—it assesses competence.
 It is not a single training course but a process that typically includes portfolio submission, a Critical Incidents Test (CIT), and a written examination.
-Assessment is administered by SRA-authorised bodies (such as Cardiff Centre for Professional Legal Studies and Datalaw).
+Assessment components are delivered by authorised providers.
+Cardiff Law School and Datalaw are examples of organisations that have provided PSRAS-related assessments; check the current position directly with each provider, as formats and arrangements can change.

 Typical pathway to accreditation